 All students have a choice to study Greek or Spanish or Aboriginal Studies.

-Aboriginal and Torres Strait Islander students have the option to study SAASTA Connect as an alternate option.
+Aboriginal and Torres Strait Islander students have the option to study SAASTA Connect as an

-Semester h Matha Caic Science HASS Technologies: - Agriculture - Design and Tech - Digital Tech - Food Tech/Textiles The Arts: - Drama - Media Art - Music - Visual Art Languages: - Greek Passion Semester English Maths Science HPE Technologies: - Agriculture - Design and Tech - Digital Tech - Food Tech/Textiles The Arts: - Drama - Media Art - Music - Visual Art - Spanish - Aboriginal Studies - SAASTA Connect Project
+Semester Technologies: - Agriculture - Design and Tech - Digital Tech - Food Tech/Textiles The Arts: - Drama - Media Art - Music - Visual Art Languages: - Greek Passion Semester English Maths Science HASS HPE Technologies: - Agriculture - Design and Tech - Digital Tech - Food Tech/Textiles The Arts: - Drama - Media Art - Music - Visual Art - Spanish - Aboriginal Studies - SAASTA Connect Project

-Junior Secondary
+Middle Secondary

-Year 9 students will study the Australian Curriculum Learning areas with a modified collaborative approach compared to Year 7 and 8.
+Year 9 students will study the South Australian Curriculum Learning areas with a modified collaborative approach compared to Year 7 and 8.
 Students will experience some integration between subject areas (where possible) and students will continue to be exposed to a reduced number of teachers.
 At Year 9, students will also begin to prepare for Senior School.